 International Left-Handers Day occurs this year on Tuesday, August 13!
 To celebrate, here are some fun facts and folklore about being left-handed.
 Right on, left-handers!

 Years ago, some teachers insisted that all students, including left-handers, learn to write with their right hand.
 Teachers thought that students would have an easier time if they were not “different” from right-handed writers.
 Some thought that using the left hand was just a bad habit.
 Some even slapped or punished left-handed kids who had trouble!

 Now we know that everyone should use whichever hand is most comfortable.
 Today, 10 to 12 percent of the world’s population is left-handed.
 It’s not surprising that lefties sometimes feel “left out.”
-Plenty of superstitutions and odd terms exist.
+Plenty of superstitions and odd terms regarding left-handedness exist.